by James R. Cope

 Grace Demands Faith

-The grace of God, then, provides the means for man's redemption from sin, but man in sin must appropriate this means (the gospel) by hearing, learning, and believing it.
+The grace of God, then, provides the means for man's redemption from sin, but a man in sin must appropriate this means (the gospel) by hearing, learning, and believing it.
 This means that man is not passive but active in his salvation.
 For him to be otherwise is to make of him a mere machine, wholly without power to discern or choose between good and evil.
 If he is altogether passive he could not save himself if he would, and he would not if he could.
-In such condition if man is lost he cannot help it and if he is saved he cannot prevent it.
-If we deny man's activity in salvation we thereby deny his free moral agency, and if man, as God made him, is not a free moral agent with power to choose between good and evil and thereby determine his own eternal destiny, the entire Bible is useless.
-All its pleadings, overtures and invitations plus all its warnings, threats and commandments are but sounding brass and clanging cymbals -- they are empty, absurd and wasted.
+In such a condition, if a man is lost he cannot help it and if he is saved he cannot prevent it.
+If we deny man's activity in salvation we thereby deny his free moral agency, and if man, as God made him, is not a free moral agent with the power to choose between good and evil and thereby determine his own eternal destiny, the entire Bible is useless.
+All its pleadings, overtures, and invitations plus all its warnings, threats, and commandments are but sounding brass and clanging cymbals -- they are empty, absurd, and wasted.

-There is not one passage in the Bible which indicates man is not free to choose between good and evil, between God and Satan, between salvation and damnation.
-It is this one consideration which gives grace its efficacy as that grace is revealed in the gospel.
+There is not one passage in the Bible that indicates man is not free to choose between good and evil, between God and Satan, between salvation and damnation.
+It is this one consideration that gives grace its efficacy as that grace is revealed in the gospel.
 The gospel is powerless to save him who refuses to believe it.
-It is God's chosen medium to save man who does believe it.
+It is God's chosen medium to save the man who does believe it.

 Grace and Works